AdobeDocs/experience-manager-65.it-IT/help/sites-developing/results-and-feedback.md

 ---
-title: Tracciamento dei risultati e fornitura di feedback
+title: Tracciamento dei risultati e invio di feedback
 seo-title: Tracking results and providing feedback
-description: Come e dove si definiscono i casi di test e il piano di test risultante, è a tua discrezione
+description: Come e dove definire i casi di test e il piano di test risultante è a tua discrezione
 seo-description: How and where you define the test cases, and the resulting test plan, is at your own discretion
 uuid: b4b811d4-4ca0-4477-a866-b262f9a698f4
 contentOwner: Guillaume Carlino